Radio

 Remember that on small screens such as mobile devices, the radios will still be 'stacked' on top of one another (vertically).

-You can add hints to radio items to provide additional information about the options.
+Add hint text to individual radio buttons to provide additional information about the options.

 Errors